niharika2810/android-development-best-practices/README.md

 <br/>Read more [here](https://medium.com/swlh/modularization-by-feature-and-layer-with-android-architecture-components-80bf317d737).

+28) Avoid using too many Base classes.
+Using base classes everywhere makes a tight web in your codebase, which later makes it hard to do changes in the code.
+If still necessary, create and use a standalone function (kotline file).

 #### The Critics principle<br/>
 When you’re reviewing code of your teammates don’t be a friend, Be their arch enemy, don’t let them make mistakes that you might have to clean someday.
 Cleaning other’s shit will only make your hand dirty.
 Enforce good practices in code reviews.